nodejscn/node-api-cn/n-api/exceptions.md

 error codes for all error checking.
 The associated error messages will remain, but will only be meant to be used for logging and display with the expectation that the message can change without SemVer applying.
-In order to support this model with N-API, both in internal functionality and for module specific functionality (as its good practice), the `throw_` and `create_` functions take an optional code parameter which is the string for the code
+In order to support this model with Node-API, both in internal functionality and for module specific functionality (as its good practice), the `throw_` and `create_` functions take an optional code parameter which is the string for the code